AlanBarber/CodeKatas/README.md

  1. Roman Numerals - Part 1

-    Modify the ArabicToRomanNumeral() function in the RomanNumerals project so that given any integer value between 1 and 5000, it returns a valid roman numeral.
+    Modify the ArabicToRomanNumeral() function in the RomanNumerals project so that given any integer value between 1 and 4999, it returns a valid roman numeral.

+	Roman Numeral List:
+    * I - 1
+    * V - 5
+    * X - 10
+    * L - 50
+    * C - 100
+    * D - 500
+    * M - 1000

  1. Roman Numerals - Part 2